Palencia Baloncesto

-Palencia Baloncesto, officially named as Super Agropal Palencia, is a Spanish professional basketball team based in Palencia, Castile and León.
-The team currently plays in league Primera FEB.
+Palencia Baloncesto, officially named as Super Agropal Palencia for sponsorship reasons, is a Spanish professional basketball team based in Palencia, Castile and León.
+The team currently plays in the Primera FEB, the second tier of basketball in Spain.

 History

 The club was founded in 1979 at Colegio Marista of Palencia, with the aim to support farm teams competing at provincial and regional tournaments.

 The professional basketball team was created on 1997 and played during five years at Liga EBA before being invited to join the LEB Plata.
 On the 2008–09, Palencia Baloncesto won the Copa LEB Plata and was champion of this league, promoting for the first time in their history to LEB Oro, the Spanish second division.

 In 2014 Palencia Baloncesto was defeated by CB Tizona in the promotion playoffs finals to Liga ACB by 1–3.
 Two years later, the club achieved the promotion by finishing as champion of the 2015–16 LEB Oro season and the Copa Princesa de Asturias, but resigned to promote due to the impossibility to fulfill the requirements.